Fairfield - East

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Fairfield - East has 128 active public transport stops.
-These are a mix of train and bus stations.
-They are serviced by 45 individual routes that collectively provide 5,568 weekly passenger trips.
+These are a mix of train and bus services.
+There are 45 individual routes operating in total.

 Frequently Asked Questions - Transport